-Problem Possible Cause(s) Solution The cartridge key is still installed.
-Remove the cartridge key.
+Problem Possible Cause(s) Solution 1.
+The cartridge key is still installed.
+1. Remove the cartridge key.
 Cannot remove the brake cartridge.
-The cartridge is bound up on the pivot pin and the positioning pin.
-Pry the cartridge off the pins with a blade wrench as described on page 61.
-The quick-release clamp handle is in the way.
-Swing the clamp handle fully upward to clear the cartridge.
+2. The cartridge is bound up on the pivot pin and the positioning pin.
+2. Pry the cartridge off the pins with a blade wrench.
+3. The quick-release clamp handle is in the way.
+3. Swing the clamp handle fully upward to clear the cartridge.
 4. The dust shroud is in the way.
-Raise the blade elevation fully.
+4. Raise the blade elevation fully.
 The holes in the cartridge shell are not aligned with the pivot pin and positioning pin.
-Make sure the mounting holes in the cartridge are aligned with the pivot and positioning pins.
+1. Make sure the mounting holes in the cartridge are aligned with the pivot and positioning pins.
 Cannot install the brake cartridge.
-There is debris on the pivot or positioning pins, or in the cartridge mounting holes.
-Make sure the pins and mounting holes are clean and free of obstructions.
-The blade is interfering with the brake pawl.
-Adjust the brake positioning bolt to move the cartridge mounting bracket away from the blade.
+2. There is debris on the pivot or positioning pins, or in the cartridge mounting holes.
+2. Make sure the pins and mounting holes are clean and free of obstructions.
+3. The blade is interfering with the brake pawl.
+3. Adjust the brake positioning bolt to move the cartridge mounting bracket away from the blade.
+Connet remove the contrides 1.
 The cartridge key is not turned to the UNLOCKED position.
-Turn the key clockwise until it stops.
+1. Turn the key clockwise until it stops.
 Cannot remove the cartridge key.
-The shaft of the cartridge key is binding in the cartridge or on the cartridge mounting bracket.
-Try turning and removing the key while pressing upward or downward on the key or cartridge.
-Connet install the contridge key The key is not rotated properly to align with the keyhole in the cartridge.
-Rotate the key so that the handle is pointing directly toward the brake pawl.
+2. The shaft of the cartridge key is binding in the cartridge or on the cartridge mounting bracket.
+2. Try turning and removing the key while pressing upward or downward on the key or cartridge.
 Cannot install the cartridge key.
-The shaft of the cartridge key is binding in the cartridge or on the cartridge bracket.
-Try installing the key while pressing upward or downward on the key or cartridge.
-Cannot lower the blade below the The lower elevation limit stop is not adjusted properly.
-Adjust the lower elevation limit stop. table.
-Sawdust has accumulated within the trunnion assembly and on top of the lower elevation limit bolt.
-Locate the top of the lower elevation limit bolt and ensure that there is no sawdust on top of it or around it.
+1. The key is not rotated properly to align with the keyhole in the cartridge.
+1. Rotate the key so that the handle is pointing directly toward the brake pawl.
+2. The shaft of the cartridge key is binding in the cartridge or on the cartridge bracket.
+2. Try installing the key while pressing upward or downward on the key or cartridge.
+Cannot lower the blade below 1.
+The lower elevation limit stop is not adjusted properly.
+1. Adjust the lower elevation limit stop. the table.
+2. Sawdust has accumulated within the trunnion assembly and on top of the lower elevation limit bolt.
+2. Locate the top of the lower elevation limit bolt and ensure that there is no sawdust on top of it or around it.
 1. The motor belt is warn or damaged.
-Replace the motor belt.
-The blade slows down when cutting, 2.
+1. Replace the motor belt.
+The blade slows down when 2.
 The blade is binding on the wood.
-Ensure the spreader or riving knife is aligned with the blade.
-If using the rip fence, ensure it is aligned parallel to the blade. but does not stop.
-The blade is installed backwards.
-Remove the blade and reinstall in the correct orientation.
-The voltage supplied to the motor is incorrect.
-Ensure the motor is wired to match the power that is being supplied.
+2. Ensure the spreader or riving knife is aligned with the blade.
+If using the rip fence, ensure it is aligned parallel to the blade. cutting, but does not stop.
+3. The blade is installed backwards.
+3. Remove the blade and reinstall in the correct orientation.
+4. The voltage supplied to the motor is incorrect.
+4. Ensure the motor is wired to match the power that is being supplied.
 If using an extension cord, ensure the extension cord is the correct gauge.